mbclawson/mbclawson.github.io/content/posts/humbled.md

 +++
-draft = true
 date = 2025-10-18
 title = "humbled by leetcode"
-description = ""
-tags = ["python"]
+description = "A story of highs and lows in coding" tags = ["python"]
 +++

-If this post was a Youtube thumbnail, I'd be obliged to put a 'It's not what you think' in there for the clickbait factor.
+If this post was a Youtube thumbnail, I'd be obliged to put an 'It's not what you think' in there for the clickbait factor.

 Setting the stage quickly: I've been using the time after my latest contract ended to sharpen up my cloud and python skills.
-My favorite site for python practice isn't `leetcode`, but actually a very similar site called `codewars` ([link](codewars.com)).
-It took a little bit to build some inertia, but lately I've felt like I have been **crushing** problem sets.
+My favorite site for python practice isn't `leetcode` -  it's actually a very similar site called `codewars` ([link](https://www.codewars.com)).
+It took a bit to build some inertia, but lately I've felt like I have been **crushing** problem sets.
 I'm writing concise python, using cool methods, and coming up with solutions that map to the highest upvoted answers.

 I was feeling GREAT until I hit this problem.